pandeyaakash/Aakash-s-Portfolio/README.md

 <br>

 The course involved working with R Language and Oracle Database to handle Data.
-Advanced algorithms like K-means clustering, Linear Regression, and Map-Reduce were studied.
-Oracle, SQL and MongoDB databases along with implementation of triggers, pl/sql queries were studied.
+Advanced algorithms like K-means clustering, Linear Regression and Map-Reduce were studied.
+It also involved hands on with Oracle, SQL and MongoDB databases focusing on implementation of triggers and pl/sql queries.
 <br>
 <br>
 <br>